telekom-mms/sectpmctl/README.md

 - db.crt (certificate)

 Depending on the tool you either need the CER or the CRT format as certificate.

+Please read the helper scripts before manual using as they have specific needs for rewriting parameters.
+Hopefully the patches of tpmsbsigntool can be merged upstream in sbsigntool in the future.

 ## Recovery